nabeelmumtaz92/ReturnIt/replit.md

 **October 26, 2025 - Homepage Optimization & Layout Update**
 - **Book Return CTA Priority**: Book Return button now appears at center of homepage immediately when page loads
 - **Side-by-Side Layout**: Professional Service image positioned to the right of Book Return button (stacks vertically on mobile)
-- **Tagline Preserved**: Kept "The Leader in Reverse Logistics, Delivery, and Returns" branding
+- **Enhanced Branding**: Added slogan "Return It.
+Give back, uplift others." and updated tagline to "The Leader in Returns Delivery and Reverse Logistics."
 - **Result**: Cleaner layout with CTA and trust-building image both visible above the fold

 **October 25, 2025 - Photo Verification Requirement for Returns**